 Understanding this will help you reconstruct families more completely and accurately.
 You may also become more attuned to additional census clues about the family size, previous marriages and specific relationships, such as:

-- Number of children: The 1890, 1900 and 1910 censuses ask women how many children they had borne and how many were living at the time of the census (the 1890 census is lost except for fragments).
+The 1890, 1900 and 1910 censuses ask women how many children they had borne and how many were living at the time of the census.
+(The 1890 census is lost except for fragments.)
 These figures may lead you to search previous censuses for older children, who may have aged out of the household.
 Also, according to the 1900 and 1910 census rules, stillborn children weren’t counted among total children born.
+The 1940 and 1950 censuses also had a question about the number of children borne, but only asked it of a sample portion of the population.

-- Years in current marriage: The 1900 and 1910 censuses asked husband and wife how many years they’d been married.
+The 1900 and 1910 censuses asked husband and wife how many years they’d been married.
 The 1910 census clarifies that this number pertained only to the current marriage.
 In 1910, the marital status column was supposed to indicate a first marriage (“M1”) or a subsequent marriage (“M2”).
+The 1950 asked a small sample population about number of years since last marital status change, which could point you to marriage records, divorce records, or even death records.

 Watch for other clues about a family’s structure, too.
 A child with a surname that’s different from the male head-of-household is likely a stepchild—and a clue to look for the wife’s prior marriage to a man with the child’s last name.
 If the ages of a wife and child differ by less than about 15 years, you have a hint that the wife may be a younger stepmother.
 Gaps larger than two years between children might be due to a gap between marriages or unaccounted-for children who died in infancy.
 If a head of household has grown children (or a teenage daughter), very young children listed in the household may be grandchildren.
 Mismatched parents’ birthplaces are another clue that children are stepchildren: The head-of-household’s birthplace might be Maryland, but the child’s own entry might list her father’s birthplace as Virginia.